ChaseQ9/CS460_Final_Project/README.md

   * Radius: This changes the total radius of the spiral galaxy.
 * Elliptical Galaxy Specifics: These settings will only apply if the Elliptical Galaxy is selected:
   * Semi Major Axis: This setting allows the user to change the shape of the galaxy by making it "longer."
-  * Semi Major Axis: This setting allows the user to change the shape of the galaxy by making it "wider."
+  * Semi Minor Axis: This setting allows the user to change the shape of the galaxy by making it "wider."
 * Quasar: These settings will only apply if the Quasar is selected:
   * Beam Height: This will change the height of the beam shooting vertically from the black hole.

+There are also two modes that the user can use to move the particles with the mouse:
+* Repulsion Mode: Hold 'e' and hover your mouse to a specific location to have all the particles move away from the cursor.
+* Black Hole Mode: Hold 'f' and hover your mouse to a specific location to have all the particles be pulled towards the cursor.

 ## Visuals